How to Tailor Support to People’s Strengths, Not Just Their Needs

 Context: 27-year-old with autism and anxiety who avoided public spaces.

-Approach: Support plan built around his interest in photography.
-Keyworker co-designed a gradual exposure plan: local park photos → community events → volunteering at a gallery.
+Approach: Support plan built around his photography interest.
+Keyworker co-designed a gradual exposure plan: local park photos → quiet weekday museum visits → small community events → volunteering at a gallery.

-Outcome: Increased confidence, 2x weekly community engagement, 60% reduction in isolation days logged in review.
-Commissioners praised the link between goals, strengths and data.
+Outcome: Increased confidence, 2x weekly community engagement, 60% reduction in isolation days logged in review, and 30% reduction in anxiety-related calls to on-call manager.

 🧰 Tender-Ready Checklist